History of AVCon

 July 20th and 21st, 2002 – Adelaide University

-The event was sponsored by local businesses Adelaide Comic Centre, Borders Bookstore, Movie Maniacs, and Shin Tokyo.
+The event was sponsored by local businesses around Adelaide city, including Adelaide Comic Centre, Borders Bookstore, Movie Maniacs, and Shin Tokyo.

-The first event featured many things that would still remain around today, including
+The first event featured many elements that are still seen today, including:

 – Quiz Night

-The event was also supported by Madman Entertainment, who blessed AVConnection 02 with the official Australian launch of the anime series Cowboy Bebop and Love Hina, released by Madman Entertainment.
+The event was also supported by then-relative newcomer Madman Entertainment, who blessed AVConnection 02 with the official Australian launch of the anime series Cowboy Bebop and Love Hina.

 July 19th and 20th, 2003 – Adelaide University

-The logo for this event features 3 small icons.
-A smiling girl’s face, a crosshair, and a legally distinct ‘space invader’ sprite.
-Little did anyone know the invader would soon be AVCon’s most prominent branding asset.
+The logo for this event featured three small icons: a smiling girl’s face, a crosshair, and a legally distinct ‘space invader’ sprite.
+Little did anyone know, the invader would soon become AVCon’s most prominent branding asset.

-As a pre-event, the J-Rock band ‘reset0’ played Friday night at the Governor Hindmarsh.
+As a pre-event, the J-Rock band reset0 played on Friday night at the Governor Hindmarsh.
+A local kendo club also attended to give demonstrations.

-Popular events from the first event were brought back, as well as a few new ones, such as the ‘Ultimate Gamer Decathlon’, a Legend of the Five Rings TCG competition, the first-ever auction and a DDR machine that hosted the ‘Odoru 5’ DDR comp.
+Popular events from the first year returned, along with a few new additions, such as the ‘Ultimate Gamer Decathlon’, a Legend of the Five Rings TCG competition, the first-ever auction, and a DDR competition called ‘Odoru 5’ DDR.

-Patrons were offered a special deal to stay over AVConnection weekend at the Blue Galah hostel.
+Patrons were offered a special accommodation deal for the AVConnection weekend at the Blue Galah hostel.

-A sausage sizzle was held for AVCon, where you could buy anime sausages, aka just regular sausages.
+A sausage sizzle was held for AVCon, where you could buy “anime sausages” – also known as regular sausages.

 Art by Connell Wood.